axiomiety/pixfiltrator/docs/misc.md

    * https://stackoverflow.com/questions/5878963/getting-active-window-coordinates-and-height-width-in-c-sharp
    * https://docs.microsoft.com/en-us/dotnet/api/system.drawing.graphics.copyfromscreen?view=netframework-4.8
    * There's some here too, which leverages PrintScr essentially: https://powershell.org/2013/01/powershell-screen-shots/
+ * We can take screenshots every second and let the parser sift through 'useful' ones - assuming we encode some metadata in the image

 ## TODO:
  * stop using print statements and set some proper logging!